evmts/tevm-monorepo/packages/errors/docs/classes/RefundExhaustedError.md

 # Class: RefundExhaustedError

-Represents an error that occurs when the gas refund limit is exhausted.
+Represents an invalid bytecode error that occurs when the gas refund limit is exhausted.
+EVM transaction execution metadata level error

 Refund exhausted errors can occur due to:
 - The transaction exceeding the gas refund limit.